 What is treated with deserved seriousness is the focus on Gun.
 Official Secrets concentrates on the courage and the consequences of the leaker herself rather than give too much credit to the other players.
 Matt Smith’s astute Martin Bright and Conleth Hill’s obsequious editor Roger Alton are viewed as compromised, even grubby, opportunists looking for a ‘good story’.
 It couldn’t be farther from the depiction of a crusading newsroom in Pakula’s All The President’s Men or Spielberg’s The Post.

-Gunn is conceived as a reluctant crusader who might have enjoyed remonstrating at the television from her sofa but doesn’t fully realise the price until she actually acts.
+Gun is conceived as a reluctant crusader who might have enjoyed remonstrating at the television from her sofa but doesn’t fully realise the price until she actually acts.
 While Hood’s structuring of events, people and his underlining political message lay out the case for the Iraq War’s immorality and illegality, Knightley’s moving performance complicates this message as she fluctuates between selfishness and selflessness.
-The sense of conviction in Gunn’s moral position is allowed to grow and cement rather than being preconceived.
+The sense of conviction in Gun’s moral position is allowed to grow and cement rather than being preconceived.

 Where ‘speaking truth to power’ is often presented in cinema as righteous, Official Secrets continually reminds us that in such a course of moral action there will be (or should be) a cost attached.
 It isn’t only for Gun but also to those who decide to defend her.
 A later scene between Ralph Fiennes’ human rights lawyer Ben Emmerson and Jeremy Northam’s Attorney General Ken Macdonald demonstrates poignantly how we have to draw the moral lines in our lives.
-These are uncomfortable but necessary and should not be forgotten, especially in a time when figures like Blair and Bush have received an unwarranted media rehabilitation since the emergence of Trump and Brexit.
-It is a very relevant scene, one that Ellen Degeneres, for one, should watch and reflect on.
+These are uncomfortable but necessary and should not be forgotten, especially in a time when figures like Blair and Bush have received an undeserved media rehabilitation since the emergence of Trump and Brexit.
+It is a very relevant scene, one that Ellen Degeneres should watch and reflect on.